Commit451/TranslationViewDragHelper/README.md

 See the sample [custom view](https://github.com/Commit451/TranslationViewDragHelper/blob/master/app/src/main/java/com/commit451/betterviewdraghelper/sample/AllowsForDragFrameLayout.java) for a more complete example

 # Basis
 The current version of this helper is derived from `ViewDragHelper` source from `24.0.0` of the Support Library.
-Due to private constructor access on ViewDragHelper, the source has to be copied out into the TranslationViewDragHelper
+Due to private constructor access on ViewDragHelper, the source has to be copied out into the `TranslationViewDragHelper`.
+You can check the diff [here](https://www.diffchecker.com/)

 License
 --------